Benson Summer Research Fellowship Program

 What are you doing next Summer?

-If you’re interested in history, economics, business, health care, innovation studies, or a range of allied topics, you may want to consider a Benson Student-Faculty Summer Research fellowship, which will pay you for conducting research with a PLU faculty member.
+If you’re interested in history, innovation studies, or a range of allied topics, you may want to consider a Benson Student-Faculty Summer Research fellowship, which will pay you for conducting research with a PLU faculty member.

 Benson research fellowships are sources of funding for undergraduate students who want to work 20 hours a week with faculty members on a project of mutual interest.
 The application deadline is April 1st each year.

-The materials below will help students and faculty prepare an application for the Summer 2024 fellowship.
-You are also welcome to review our Complete List of Research Projects and Abstracts, which lists program statistics and the 15 completed projects (2016-2023) in our fellowship program.
+The materials below will help students prepare for the Summer 2025 fellowship.
+Everyone is welcome to review our Complete List of Research Projects and Abstracts, which lists program statistics and the 16 completed projects in our fellowship program (2016-2024).
 If you’d like to see one of the completed papers or program artifacts, just let us know.

 Previous Benson Family Summer Research Fellows (and mentors):